nachocaru/xaprb.com/content/blog/2006-08-18-role-based-access-control-in-sql-part-2.md

 title: Role-based access control in SQL, part 2
 date: "2006-08-18"
 permalink: /2006/08/18/role-based-access-control-in-sql-part-2/
-description:
-  - >
-    Explains how to build a fast, flexible role-based access control system (ACL) with a SQL database, suitable for web and other applications.
 ---
 This is my second article on how to build a role-based access control system in SQL.
 In the first article I gave a high-level overview of access control systems in general, especially in the web-application context, and talked about how some ACLs are implemented.
 I introduced the problems I designed my system to solve, and gave a roadmap for where this series of articles will end.
 I finished that article with a sketch of some basics to provide row-level read, write, and delete access control.